zakiryne/Detect-Lane-Marks/CarND-LaneLines-P1/writeup.md

 # **Finding Lane Lines on the Road**

-## Writeup Template

-### You can use this file as a template for your writeup if you want to submit it as a markdown file.
-But feel free to use some other method and submit a pdf if you prefer.

 ---

 **Finding Lane Lines on the Road**

-The goals / steps of this project are the following:
-* Make a pipeline that finds lane lines on the road
+The goal of this project is to design pipeline that finds lane lines on the road.
-* Reflect on your work in a written report

 [//]: # (Image References)